robertbeal/openconnect/Readme.md

 The below example uses `--read-only` mode (for a tiny bit of additional security, you must include the `--tmpfs` parameter if using read-only mode).
 You will get errors that it can't flush or backup resolv.conf (both part of the vpnc script) but it all still works just fine.

-Use `-e ARGS=` for passing in command line parameters to OpenConnect.

 ```
 docker run \
     --name openconnect \